H. H. Asquith: 1910–1911: second election and Parliament Act

-On 11 November, Asquith asked King George to dissolve Parliament for another general election in December, and on the 14th met again with the King and demanded assurances the monarch would create an adequate number of Liberal peers to carry the Parliament Bill.
-The King was slow to agree, and Asquith and his cabinet informed him they would resign if he did not make the commitment.
-Balfour had told King Edward that he would form a Conservative government if the Liberals left office but the new King did not know this.
+On 11 November Asquith asked King George to dissolve Parliament for another general election in December, and on 14 November met again with the King and demanded assurances George would create an adequate number of Liberal peers to carry the Parliament Bill.
+The King was slow to agree, and Asquith and his Cabinet informed him they would resign if he did not make the commitment.
+Balfour had told Edward that he would form a Conservative government if the Liberals left office, but the new King did not know this.
 The King reluctantly gave in to Asquith's demand, writing in his diary that, "I disliked having to do this very much, but agreed that this was the only alternative to the Cabinet resigning, which at this moment would be disastrous".

 Asquith dominated the short election campaign, focusing on the Lords' veto in calm speeches, compared by his biographer Stephen Koss to the "wild irresponsibility" of other major campaigners.
 In a speech at Hull, he stated that the Liberals' purpose was to remove the obstruction, not establish an ideal upper house, "I have always got to deal—the country has got to deal—with things here and now.
 We need an instrument [of constitutional change] that can be set to work at once, which will get rid of deadlocks, and give us the fair and even chance in legislation to which we are entitled, and which is all that we demand."